Delyan Peevski: Return to the National Assembly

+Peevski did not participate in the 45th or 46th National Assemblies but returned after being elected as a member of the 47th National Assembly.
 After the Russian invasion of Ukraine in February, 2022, Peevski was a staunch supporter of Bulgarian humanitarian and military assistance to Ukraine.
 The legislative efforts of Peevski within the 49th National Assembly were focused mainly on the judicial reform, Bulgaria's support for Ukraine and enforcement of the EU sanctions against Russia.
 Delyan Peevski was among the 166 MPs who filed amendments to the Constitution of Bulgaria on 28 July 2023.
 The draft law was submitted by members of the parliamentary groups of "We Continue the Change-Democratic Bulgaria", GERB-UDF and the opposition Movement for Rights and Freedoms (MRF).

 Peevski along with the Movement of Rights and Freedoms (MRF) Chairman Mustafa Karadayi and four other MPs from the opposition MRF filed in July 2023 a bill to amend and supplement the Investment Promotion Act.
-The draft legislation sets up a mechanism for the implementation of Regulation (EU) 2019/452 of the European Parliament and of the Council of 19 March 2019 establishing a framework for the screening of foreign direct investments into the Union.
-The bill is particularly important, considering that the malicious (mainly Russian) corrosive capital tends to increase on a global scale especially in the context of the unprovoked Russian military invasion in Ukraine, the reasons point out.
+The draft legislation set up a mechanism for the implementation of Regulation (EU) 2019/452 of the European Parliament and of the Council of 19 March 2019 establishing a framework for the screening of foreign direct investments into the Union.
+The bill was particularly important, considering that the malicious (mainly Russian) corrosive capital tends to increase on a global scale, especially in the context of the unprovoked Russian military invasion in Ukraine.
 Furthermore, he was among the MPs who signed and filed a bill, allowing the state to terminate the concession of the Port of Rosenetz, held by the Russian owned company Lukoil Neftohim.
 He also filed along with other MPs from MRF, GERB and PP-DB a second bill, which aims to end the derogation from the EU sanctions, allowing Bulgaria to continue importing Russian crude oil.
 Peevski has criticised PPDB for their decision to not support the immediate cessation of the derogation of the Rosenets Refinery to Lukoil in October and November 2023, even going as far as to characterise them as "Pro-Putin" parties.